 Because this type of smoke detector is sensitive to minute particles of smoke, it is readily triggered when cooking.
 Avoid placing an ionization smoke alarm near your kitchen to avoid false alerts.

 Optical/Photoelectric Smoke Detector

-The optical/photoelectric smoke detector is the next generation of smart smoke detector that uses light sensors.
+The optical/photoelectric smoke detector is the next generation of smart smoke detectors that uses light sensors.
 It has an infrared LED that flashes a light beam into its sensor chamber every few seconds to hunt for smoke particles.

 If there is smoke, infrared light scatters into the light receptor, triggering the fire alarm.
 An optical instrument can detect large smoke particles from slow smoldering fires.
 A heat alarm, often known as a thermal alarm, detects heat rather than smoke.

-It goes off when the temperature within the sensor chamber rises above 58 degrees Celsius, which usually happens when a fire is well established.
+It goes off when the temperature within the sensor chamber rises above 58 degrees Celsius, which usually happens when a fire is well-established.
 Heat alarms can be used inside a garage or kitchen since they are not susceptible to false alerts caused by exhaust fumes or cooking.
 The drawback of this kind is that it is slower to respond than a smoke detector.

 Best Wireless Heat Detector For Garage Buyer’s Guide